 PUKETI FOREST TRUST BOARD

-Dr Gary Bramley, Forest and Bird representative, founding trustee.
+Dr Gary Bramley, Forest and Bird representative, founding trustee and current chairperson.
 Gary is a local of Kaeo, where his family has lived since 1859.
 Many of his father’s family were bushmen and Bramley’s Ridge in Puketi Forest was named after his grandfather, Jack Bramley.
 Gary and his wife Carey have three children and own a small farm near the forest (formerly owned by Gary’s father and grandfather).
 Gary works as a consulting ecologist and has degrees in zoology and ecology from Massey University and the University of Waikato.
 He was the chairperson of the Far North Branch of Forest and Bird for many years.
 Gary provides valuable scientific support to the Trust and is closely involved in strategic planning.

 John Dawn, trustee since 2007 and current treasurer.
 John and his wife, Seok have lived in Kerikeri since 2005.
 John grew up and went to school in Kerikeri and trained as a civil engineer.
 He has worked in New Zealand, Brunei and Singapore and is now retired with a small orchard.
 The couple have one son.
 John has long had an interest in conservation.
 His father, John senior, was an active member of Forest and Bird in the Far North.
 John junior has been a member of Forest and Bird since 1987 and prior to that was an active member of the Malaysian Nature Society.
 John became involved in the Trust’s work when he organised the transport of several hundred rat traps into the forest via helicopter in 2007.